Access Free Nevada Public Records: Find Information on Anyone

 Each county or city has its own method of getting inmate information or obtaining jail documents, and visitors must go to their official websites to do so.
 Generally, searchers should search the web for their “county + recent arrests” to find information on those detained in the past few days or weeks.

-For example, the Washoe sheriff’s department has an online search portal where searchers can look up if someone was arrested in that particular county.
+For example, the Washoe County Sheriff’s Department has an online search portal where searchers can look up if someone was arrested in that particular county.

-How to Check Federal & State Prison for Inmates
+How To Check Federal & State Prison Inmate Details

 At the state level, the majority of publicly available inmate records may be found using the DOC site’s inmate search portal.20